Sleep Health Center

 While you sleep, your body is performing essential biological work to keep you healthy.
 It repairs cells, stores information, bolsters your immune system, removes toxins, and more.
-In fact, sleep is so important that we spend nearly two thirds of our lives doing it.
+In fact, sleep is so important that we spend about one third of our lives doing it.

 At the Lakeview Hospital Sleep Health Center, we recognize that sleep is critical for both your physical and mental health.
 Whether you’re experiencing problems while you sleep, or you’re having trouble falling asleep in the first place, our experts can help.

 Through advanced testing, sleep studies and the latest treatments, we’ll get to the bottom of your sleep issues and create a personalized treatment plan to help you get your quality of

 Our experienced staff is trained to help with almost any kind of adult sleep problem, including:

 We provide comprehensive care for sleep conditions.
 From initial testing and sleep studies to the latest therapies and equipment, you can rest assured that you’re in good hands.

 First, a sleep specialist at our Stillwater Medical Group clinic will talk with you to evaluate your symptoms and health history.
 Next, we may recommend specific tests or a sleep study at our Sleep Health Center to determine the cause of your symptoms.
 We’ll help you understand your results, and together we’ll create a customized treatment plan to help improve or manage your condition.